 degree programs of its type in the United States.

-who safeguard art, history and the public.
+with graduates who safeguard art, history and the public.

 FPSET graduates are widely sought after by varied industries looking to reduce fire